 - The candidate failed the exam and will not be admitted to another exam.

-The candidate needs to submit the Prelim and Final Exam Scheduling form at least two weeks before the proposed final exam date.
+The candidate needs to submit their final examination committee request directly to the Grad College through this form, https://go.grad.illinois.edu/student-portal, at least two weeks before the proposed final exam date.
 Ideally, committee members serve on both the preliminary and final exam committees to maintain continuity in advising; however, each is appointed separately by the Graduate College.